ZOMBIECRUMBLE/ZOMBIECRUMBLE/README.md

 - 👋 Hi, I’m @ZOMBIECRUMBLE
 - 👀 I’m interested in making :Discord Bots
-- 🌱 I’m currently learning: "how to make discord bots" with js
+- 🌱 I’m currently learning: coding
-- 💞️ I’m looking to collaborate on: Dank Memer creators??
+- 💞️ I’m looking to collaborate on: You <3
 - 📫 How to reach me: You can never reach me jk dm me in twitter https://twitter.com/CrumbleZombie

 <!---